-- In Sampling regime specify how fast you want pressure readings to be taken.
-Select Period for 1s or slower and Rate for sub-second sampling rates. - In Sampling specify the Tidal averaging duration (how long to average) and specify the Tidal measurement period (the interval between averages).
+- In Sampling specify how fast you want pressure readings to be taken.
+Select in Speed either a period of 1s or slower or a rate for sub-second sampling rates. - In Sampling specify the tidal averaging Duration (how long to average) and specify the tidal measurement Interval (the interval between averages).

-In the above example the averaging rate is set to 2Hz and the averaging duration is 1 minute and this measurement is repeated every 15 minutes.
+In the above example the averaging rate is set to 2Hz and the averaging duration is 1 minute and this measurement is repeated every 5 minutes.

-8.4.2 Waves
+9.3.2 Waves